 My entire management plan, which spans six thousand years, consists of three phases, or three ages: first, the Age of Law; second, the Age of Grace (which is also the Age of Redemption); and finally, the Age of Kingdom.
 My work in these three ages differs according to the nature of each age, but at each stage it accords with man’s needs—or rather, it varies according to the tricks that Satan employs in My war against it.
 The purpose of My work is to defeat Satan, to make manifest My wisdom and omnipotence, to expose all Satan’s tricks and thereby to save all of humanity, which lives under its domain.
 It is to show My wisdom and omnipotence while at the same time revealing the hideousness of Satan.
 Moreover, it is to teach My creations to discriminate between good and evil, to recognize that I am the Ruler of all things, to see clearly that Satan is humanity’s foe, the lowest of the low, the evil one, and to make the difference between good and evil, truth and falsehood, holiness and filth, greatness and baseness, as clear as day.
-This way, ignorant humanity may bear witness to Me that it is not “I” who corrupt humanity, and only I——can save humanity, can bestow upon them things for enjoyment; and they may come to know that I am the Ruler of all things and Satan is merely one of My creations, which later turned against Me.
-My goal, in dividing My six-thousand-year management plan into three stages, is this: to allow My creations to be My witnesses, to know My will, to see that I am the truth.
-And so, the first stage of My work was to promulgate the law; this was the time when Jehovah led the people.
+This way, ignorant humanity may bear witness to Me that it is not I who corrupt humanity, and only I—the Creator—can save humanity, can bestow upon them things for enjoyment; and they may come to know that I am the Ruler of all things and Satan is merely one of My creations, which later turned against Me.
+My six-thousand-year management plan is divided into three stages in order to achieve the following effect: to allow My creations to be My witnesses, to know My will, to see that I am the truth.
+Thus, during the initial work of My six-thousand-year management plan, I did the work of the law, which was the work of Jehovah leading the people.
 The second stage was to begin the work of the Age of Grace in the villages of Judea.
-Jesus represents all the work of the Age of Grace; He was incarnated and crucified, and inaugurated a new age.
-He was crucified in order to complete the redemptive work, to end the Age of Law and begin the Age of Grace, and so He was called the “Great Captain,” the “Sin Offering,” the “ .”
+Jesus represents all the work of the Age of Grace; He was incarnated and crucified, and inaugurated the Age of Grace.
+He was crucified in order to complete the redemptive work, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” the “Redeemer.”
 Thus the work of Jesus differed in content from the work of Jehovah, though they were the same in principle.
 Jehovah began the Age of Law, established the home base, the birthplace, of His work on earth, and issued the commandments; these were His two accomplishments, which represent the Age of Law.
 Jesus’ work was not to issue commandments, but to fulfill the commandments, thereby heralding the Age of Grace and concluding the Age of Law which lasted two thousand years.
 He was the trailblazer, ushering in the Age of Grace, yet redemption remained the core of His work.
 And so His accomplishments were also twofold: opening up a new age, and completing the redemptive work through His crucifixion.
 Then He departed.
 At that point, the Age of Law came to an end and mankind entered into the Age of Grace.

-Without Jesus’ redemption, mankind would live in sin all the time, and become the children of sin, the descendants of demons.
+Without Jesus’ redemption, mankind would forever live in sin, and become the children of sin, the descendants of demons.
 If that continued, Satan would take up residence on earth, and all the earth would become its habitation.
-But the redemptive work required mercy and lovingkindness toward mankind; only through it could mankind receive absolution and at last be qualified to be made complete and fully gained.
-Without this stage of the work, the six-thousand-year management plan would not have been able to go forward.
-If Jesus had not been crucified, if He had only healed the people and exorcised their demons, then the people could not have been completely absolved of their sins.
+But the redemptive work required mercy and lovingkindness toward mankind; only through it could mankind receive forgiveness and at last be qualified to be made complete and fully gained.
+Without this stage of work, the six-thousand-year management plan would not have been able to go forward.
+If Jesus had not been crucified, if He had only healed the people and exorcised their demons, then the people could not have been completely forgiven of their sins.
 The three and a half years that Jesus did His work on earth completed only half of His redemptive work; then by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered mankind’s destiny.
 Only after He was delivered into Satan’s hands was mankind redeemed.
 For thirty-three and a half years He suffered on earth, was ridiculed, slandered, and forsaken, was even left with no place to lay His head, no resting place; then He was crucified, His whole being—an immaculate and innocent body—being nailed to the cross, and underwent all manner of suffering.
 Those in power mocked Him and whipped Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity and thereby was permitted to rest.
-The work of Jesus represents only the Age of Grace; it does not represent the Age of Law and is no substitute for the work of the last days.
+The work of Jesus represents only the Age of Grace; it does not represent the Age of Law and is no substitute for the work of.
 This is the essence of Jesus’ work in the Age of Grace, the second age of mankind—the Age of Redemption.